Find a Qualified Attorney Near You

 Defenses to Prostitution Charges

-- Sexual activity not performed for a business purpose
+- The defendant did not perform the sexual activity for a business purpose

 Penalties and Sentences

 Pennsylvania state laws set a range of penalties and sentences for prostitution crimes.
-In general, the severity of the sentence depends on the defendant's prior prostitution offenses.
-State law charges a first or second offense of engaging in prostitution as a third degree misdemeanor, which can result in a maximum sentence of imprisonment for up to one year.
+In general, the severity of the sentence depends on the defendant’s prior prostitution offenses.
+You’ll face a third-degree misdemeanor charge if it’s your first or second offense.
+This can result in a maximum sentence of up to one year in prison.

-If the defendant promoted prostitution, the state charges the offenses as a second degree misdemeanor unless the defendant's activities meet the criteria for a third degree felony.
-For example, the offense might become a third degree felony if the defendant promoted child prostitution, operated or managed a house of prostitution, or promoted the prostitution of someone infected with HIV or AIDS.
-The maximum sentence in Pennsylvania for a third degree felony is seven years of imprisonment.
+If you’re guilty of promoting prostitution, it’s a second-degree misdemeanor.
+The defendant’s activities can also meet the criteria for a third-degree felony.
+If the defendant promoted child prostitution, operated or managed a house of prostitution, or promoted the prostitution of someone infected with HIV or AIDS, they may face up to seven years in prison.

-Note: State laws are constantly changing -- please contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing.
+Contact a sex crime attorney or conduct legal research to verify your state’s laws.

 Pennsylvania Prostitution Laws: Related Resources